What is Air Pollution?

 What Are the Causes of Air Pollution?

-Pollutants created and dispersed into the air by power plants, smokestacks, and vehicle exhaust are eventually washed out of the air by rain.
+Pollutants created and dispersed into the air by power plants, smokestacks, and vehicle exhaust eventually fall back to earth or are washed out of the air by rain.

 While air pollution has many sources, they share one critical origin: humans.
 The influx in air pollution in and around the Bay can be traced back to a corresponding influx of people in the region.

-It is estimated an additional 157,000 people move into the region every year, bringing with them more vehicles and more demands for energy from power plants.
-And as a result, more nitrogen, sulfur, and mercury pollution will damage our waterways.
+It is estimated an additional 157,000 people move into the region every year, bringing with them more vehicles and more demand for energy from power plants.
+And as a result, more nitrogen, sulfur, and mercury pollution is released into the air, and eventually damages our waterways.

-But it’s not just people who move to the watershed region that impact air pollution.
+But it’s not just people who impact air pollution.
 The air over the Chesapeake region travels here from as far away as Canada in the north and Indiana and Kentucky in the west.
 This "airshed" is 570,000 square miles—more than nine times the watershed itself.
-In September 2017, the Maryland Department of the Environment filed suit against the U.S Environmental Protection Agency (EPA) for not responding to its petition to require 19 power plants in upwind states to turn on their pollution controls in a manner consistent with Maryland law.
+CBF uses advocacy and litigation to support efforts to reduce the amount of nitrogen oxide emissions travelling across state lines into the Bay watershed.
+Check out our story map From Air to Water, which shows how airborne nitrogen pollution from five sources impacts the waters of the Chesapeake Bay.

-As nitrogen washes out of the air in rain, it falls into our waters, starting a deadly chain reaction: The oxides of nitrogen and mercury contribute to algal blooms that cloud the water and absorb the oxygen.
+Air pollution can harm both ecosystems and human health.
+As airborne nitrogen oxides fall into our waters they start a deadly chain reaction that contributes to algal blooms, clouding the water and absorbing the oxygen.
 Without oxygen, underwater grasses, crabs, fish, and other marine life suffocate and die.
 These dead zones can be truly devastating to biodiversity and are an ongoing cause for concern.

-Recreational and commercial anglers are feeling the effects of airborne pollutants, too.
+Recreational and commercial anglers and communities that rely on self-caught, local fish to supplement their families' diets are feeling the effects of airborne pollutants, too.
 Air pollution, primarily from power plants, is the main source of the mercury that contaminates fish in the Bay watershed.
 As a result, anglers are warned to limit their consumption of certain fish species due to potentially harmful levels of this toxic chemical.

 How Can We Reduce Air Pollution?